OSGeo/gdal/gdal/doc/source/drivers/raster/postgisraster.rst

 provides raster support on PostGIS.
 Since September 26st, 2010, is an official part of PostGIS 2.0+.

-This driver was started during the ​Google Summer of Code 2009, and significantly improved since then.
+This driver was started during the Google Summer of Code 2009, and significantly improved since then.

 Currently, the driver provides read-only support to PostGIS Raster data